 IPL Team Owners’ Net Worth – Who Is the Richest IPL Franchise Owner?

-- Red Chillies Entertainment & Mehta Group (Kolkata Knight Riders) – $770 Million
+- Red Chillies Entertainment plus Mehta Group (Kolkata Knight Riders): about USD 770 million combined

 How Do IPL Owners Make Money?